FAQ

 What web server do I need to run JBrowse 2

-JBrowse 2 by itself is just a set of JS, CSS, and HTML files that can be statically hosted on a webserver without any backend services running.
+JBrowse 2 by itself is just a set of JS, CSS, and HTML files that can be statically hosted on a web server without any backend services running.

 Therefore, running JBrowse 2 generally involves just copying the JBrowse 2

-folder to your web server html folder e.g. copy /var/www/html/
+folder to your web server HTML folder e.g. copy /var/www/html/

 to Amazon S3.

-Note that the server that you use should support byte-range requests (e.g. the Range HTTP header so that JBrowse can get small slices of large binary data files.
+Note that the server that you use should support byte-range requests (e.g. the Range HTTP header) so that JBrowse can get small slices of large binary data files.

 BAM files do not work on my server